focusheart/notepos/README.md

 Once the server is started, open a browser on your desktop or cell phone, goto http://192.168.1.102:51023/, write some and press PRINT button.

 Or, you can run the following command to open a GUI on your desktop, I have tested on Windows, MacOS and Ubuntu and it works on all of them.
 It is ugly, but works.
 I will try to make it better looking.

+    $ python guiclient.py

+Write something and press the PRINT button.